MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-concepts.md

 Dynamics 365 Guides supports the following types of calls:

 - **One-to-one call**.
-A [one-to-one call](calling-start-call.md#start-a-one-to-one-call-from-dynamics-365-guides) includes two participants.
+A [one-to-one call](calling-start-call.md#start-a-one-to-one-call) includes two participants.
 For example, if you need help with a machine that you're repairing, start a one-to-one call with a remote expert.

 - **Group call**.
 A [group call](calling-start-call.md#start-a-group-call) includes three or more participants.
 For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any call participant can add the third person to form a group call.

 - **Meeting**.
 A meeting is a call scheduled through Teams or Outlook.
 Meetings can include any number of participants.
 For example, if you want to have a weekly inspection with your team, create a meeting so that everyone receives notifications about the meeting and can [join the meeting](calling-meetings.md).

 > [!NOTE]
-> An adminstrator can remove the ability for a Dynamics 365 Guides user to share outgoing video in a call.
+> An administrator can remove the ability for a Dynamics 365 Guides user to share outgoing video in a call.
 In this case, the remote collaborator joins the call with audio only.
 [Learn more about Teams policies supported by Dynamics 365 Guides](admin-teams-policies.md)

 ## Who can collaborate on a call?